shahad-99/Fortran-Flow/README.md

 ---

-This script (`Run-Fortran.ps1`) automates the entire compile-and-run cycle into a single, easy-to-remember command.
-It automatically detects the active file in your VS Code editor, compiles it with `gfortran`, and immediately runs the resulting executable.
+This project automates the entire Fortran compile-and-run cycle into a single, easy-to-remember command (`frun`).
+It automatically detects the active file in your VS Code editor, compiles it with `gfortran`, and immediately runs the resulting executable, regardless of your terminal's current location.

 ## Features

--   ✅ **One-Command Execution**: Compile and run your active Fortran file with a single command.
+-   ✅ **One-Command Execution**: Compile and run your active Fortran file with the single command `frun`.
--   🔎 **Auto-Detection**: Automatically finds the name of the file you are currently editing in VS Code.
+-   🔎 **Auto-Detection**: Automatically finds the `.f90`, `.f95`, etc. file you are currently editing in VS Code.
--   🚀 **Self-Installing Alias**: The first time you run the script, it automatically creates a permanent alias `frun` for you.
+-   📂 **Works From Anywhere**: The script automatically changes to your file's directory to compile and run, so you don't have to.
+-   🚀 **Dedicated Installer**: A one-time installer script (`Install-FortranAlias.ps1`) creates a permanent, location-aware alias.
 No manual profile editing required!
 -   ⚠️ **Error Checking**: Checks if compilation was successful before attempting to run the program.
 -   💬 **User-Friendly Feedback**: Provides clear status messages and error reports directly in the terminal.